cloudify-examples/spark-standalone-blueprint/README.md

 cfy deployments create -b <blueprint_id> -d <choose_deployment_id> -i inputs/<inputs_filename>
 Step 4: Install
+before you start the deployment run the prep.sh on the manager using cfy ssh

 Once the deployment is created, we can start running workflows: